ע

 🔼The name Rephan in the Bible

-The name Rephan or Rompha occurs only once in the Bible, namely in Acts 7:43, where Stephen quotes Amos 5:26 while addressing the Sanhedrin.
+The name Rephan, Remphan or Rompha occurs only once in the Bible, namely in Acts 7:43, where Stephen quotes Amos 5:26 while addressing the Sanhedrin.
 Whether our translated version of the Bible speaks of Rephan or Rompha depends on the source this translation uses, because both versions (spelled variously as Ρομφα, Ρεμφαν, Ρεμφαμ, Ρεφαν) occur in Greek texts with comparable frequency (the popular modern NIV, for instance, speaks of Rephan, but the renowned modern NAS speaks of Rompha).

 But whether we prefer Rephan or Rompha, we're not wholly certain to which deity this name belongs.
 Stephen quoted the prophet Amos from the Greek Septuagint, which already spoke of Rephan/Rompha, but the Hebrew original spoke of Kiyyun (or so it seems; please refer to our article on that name for a closer look at this Hebrew version).